Sight Distance and Reaction Time

 - Deciding whether to brake or steer around the object

-Reaction distance is the distance the vehicle travels during your reaction time.
+- Reaction distance is the distance the ATV travels during your reaction time.

 - The distance depends on the reaction time (in seconds) and speed (in feet per second).